 Three years on, we have established a strong track record of performance delivery.

-We have developed an attractive, reshaped portfolio and pipeline of Specialty Medicines and Vaccines, with Specialty now representing close to 40% of GSK's sales and expected to be well over 50% by 2031.
+We have developed an attractive, reshaped portfolio and pipeline of Specialty Medicines and Vaccines, with Specialty now representing close to 40% of GSK's sales.

 We have delivered sustained year-onyear sharper operational performance, profitability and cash improvements.